-As family mourns the death of Dylan Thomas, it's unclear what caused his fatal brain injury
+This video shows high school football player's last moments on the field before his death

 "Dylan lived life to the fullest," his obituary says.
 "He was a true friend, who never met a stranger."

+Dylan's death has rattled the rural community in and around Zebulon, Georgia, where Dylan's Pike County Pirates play.
+Residents have gathered for vigils and put up his No. 32 jersey online and around the town.
+Students at nearby schools wore red and black, Pike County's team colors, and rival football teams have offered up their own No. 32 jerseys in solidarity.

-He was a loving son and a brother.
-Prior to football, he played recreational baseball and he enjoyed fishing as well as deer hunting.
+Prior to football, Dylan played recreational baseball and he enjoyed fishing as well as deer hunting, his obituary says.

-A visitation is scheduled Wednesday afternoon at Moody-Daniel Funeral Home and a memorial service will take place Thursday at the Oak Hill Baptist Church in Zebulon, Pike County Schools said.
+A visitation is scheduled Wednesday afternoon at Moody-Daniel Funeral Home and a memorial service will take place Thursday at the Oak Hill Baptist Church in Zebulon.
+The family also asked that all football players who attend the service wear their jerseys.

+In addition, his teammates were given the option to skip an away game this Friday in Macon.

+Shirley Reeves, the chairwoman of the Child Fatality Review Committee for Upson & Pike County, said all child fatalities in Georgia are reviewed by a board when the death is sudden, unexpected or unexplained.

 He was scared of hurting others

-The excitement of Friday night football at the Pike County High School's football field became a nightmare for Dylan's family and also his coach.
+The excitement of Friday night football became a nightmare for Dylan's family and also his coach.

-"Any time I see one of our players on the ground, you just fear for the worst," said coach Brad Webber.
+"Any time I see one of our players on the ground, you just fear for the worst," said Webber.
 "The worst happened this time."

-Dylan fell in the third quarter and needed to be helped off the field.
-He was taken to a hospital after he lost consciousness while a doctor and trainer examined him.
-He died two days later of a head injury.

-The organization that oversees Georgia high school sports said there is no evidence of negligence in his death.

 Nick Burgess, Dylan's uncle, posted on Facebook that Dylan had been scared of injuries on the field.